openvocab/loomio-api-proposal/README.md

 When apps use the same vocabulary, a feature that imports data from one app can also work for *any* other app that also uses the same vocabulary.

 **Motivation:**
-We have framed the costs and benefits of previous strategies in instrumental terms - how do these weigh up for the team behind an app?
-Broader concerns besides self-interest motivate the Open Vocab strategy:
+We have framed the costs and benefits of previous strategies in instrumental terms - how do these weigh up for each app and its team?
+Broader concerns besides self-interest motivate an Open Vocab strategy:

- 1. Provide low-cost integration for connecting (client) apps.
-Whereas the Central Hub strategy offloads the integration costs to the connecting apps and leverages its dominant position, the Open Vocab particpant assumes that they are merely one data provider in an open network of similar providers.
-Standard vocabularies allow connecting apps to use one translation layer per model rather than an exponentially growing number of translation layers as outlined above.
+ 1. Provide **low-cost integration** for connecting (client) apps.
+Whereas an app following the Central Hub strategy offloads the integration costs to the connecting apps and leverages its central position, the Open Vocab particpant assumes that they are merely *one data provider in an open network of similar providers*.
+Standard vocabularies allow connecting apps to use one translation layer per model rather than the exponentially growing number of translation layers as outlined above.
+We believe this will dramatically lower costs (compared to point-to-point) for *the network as a whole* once it grows beyond a small number of apps.

  Low cost integration is one of the principles of [Commons Based Peer Production](http://en.wikipedia.org/wiki/Commons-based_peer_production#Principles)

- 2. Mitigate the security vulnerabilities of centrally hosted data.
-Open vocab faciltates a Web where individuals and groups can host their own data while still connecting to other individuals and groups in the network who do the same.
+ 2. **Mitigate the security vulnerabilities of centrally hosted data**.
+Open vocab helps faciltate a Web where individuals and groups host their own data while still connecting to public data and other trusted individuals and groups in the network.
+This point does require more technical backing than Open Vocab.
+We plan to use [Secure Scuttlebut](https://github.com/ssbc) for much of this.

-**Costs:**
+ 3. **Shift power from large providers towards indivduals and groups.** As above, users need not submit to any Terms of Service or fear the loss of their data when they host it themselves.
+This aligns OpenApp with the [IndieWeb](http://www.wired.co.uk/news/archive/2013-08/15/indie-web) and [unhosted](https://unhosted.org/) movements.

+**Costs and Disadvantages:**
+The costs come from:
+ 1. Agreeing to a standard vocab, composing this vocab from existing standards, and writing our own when existing ones are not appropriate.
+In OpenApp, the OpenVocab team faciliate these tasks.

+ 2. For serving apps, modifying or implementing API's that conform to the above standards.
+Fortunately JSON-LD makes this somewhat easier than this would otherwise be (discussed below).

+ 3. For client apps, implementing JSON-LD tooling and the **single** translation layer between the OpenVocab model in question and their own representation.

 **Organisational analog:**
-The commons.
+The Commons.

-Disadvanteges:

 *also known as an [ontology](http://en.wikipedia.org/wiki/Ontology_(information_science))